-One of the most important aspects is the sound quality of your headphones.
-The best audiophile headphones offer an unequalled performance.
+The best audiophile headphones offer an unequaled performance.
 Most of the time, their frequency response is very wide and detailed.
-In fact, this is a characteristic which is necessary for the most accurate representation of the sound you want to hear.
-It is true that most of the times this frequency response is very spread out with high end headphones.
-Nonetheless, sometimes these extensive frequency ranges are not really necessary considering that the human hearing range doesn’t go far under 20Hz or higher than 20 kHz.
+This is a characteristic which is necessary for the most accurate sound representation.
+Nonetheless, sometimes these extensive frequency ranges are not really useful considering that the human hearing range doesn’t go under 20Hz or higher than 20 kHz.

 Another point of interest should be the impedance range.
-Especially important, this consideration always comes with the dilemma of knowing that a higher impedance (more than 300 Ohms) will provide a better audio quality, with the downfall of requiring more power.
+Especially important, this consideration always comes with the dilemma of knowing that a higher impedance will provide a better audio quality, with the downfall of requiring more power.
 When a lot of power is required, it will necessitate a dedicated amplifier.

-Additionally, a last feature which is not always displayed is total harmonic distortion.
+The last feature to look out for is total harmonic distortion.
 Basically, it corresponds to the amount of distortion that can appear when raising the volume.
 Ideally, you would like this value to be the closest to zero.

-Since you will probably use these headphones everyday during your music creation sessions, they should be made out of components which will not make you feel uneasy.
-In general, for all listeners, it is also important that listening is as much a pleasurable experience in terms of sound that it is when it comes to comfort.
+Since you will probably use these headphones every day during your music production sessions, they should be made out of components which will not make you feel uneasy.
+In general, for all listeners, it is important that listening is as much a pleasurable experience in terms of sound and comfort.

-Also important, velour pads definitely make a difference here by their soft and light feel.
-Open-back headphones also provide for a sense of comfort which is comparable to listening to your studio monitors.
+Velour pads definitely make a difference by their soft and light texture.
+Open-back headphones provide for a sense of comfort which is comparable to listening to your studio monitors.
 A comfort which is not possible with a classical closed-back design.

 Along with this, the weight of your headphones should also matter.
 The lighter, the better.
-Once again, if all this criterias cannot be met in a single product, it is worthy to weigh out the pros and cons of all the considered models.
-Notwithstanding, comfort should never be underestimated, especially when you are considering the purchase of a more expensive product.
+Comfort should never be underestimated, especially when you are considering the purchase of a more expensive product like audiophile headphones.

 4. Aesthetics & Design

-Some stores feature audiophile or higher end type of headphones which you can try out.
-Our article is only meant to inform you in the best possible way.
-As a consequence, our purpose has been to find and compile the best high-quality headphones on today’s market.
-It is also worth mentioning that we haven’t focused on differentiating open-back headphones with closed back ones in this article (see: “best studio headphones”).
+In this article, our purpose has been to find and compile the best high-quality headphones on today’s market.
+It is also worth mentioning that we haven’t focused on differentiating open-back headphones with closed back ones (see: “best studio headphones”).

 The 5 Best Audiophile Headphones